History of broadcasting in Australia: Victoria

 In 1899 his lectures had been extended to include Marconi's system.
 The successful experiments by Walker in Sydney in August 1899 prompted Jenvey to reveal that for some weeks he had been exchanging messages between the General Post Office and the Telephone exchange at Willis Street, a distance of a half mile.
 The first message to grace the airwaves of Melbourne was "Long reign Duffy" referring to the Postmaster-General for Victoria.
-By 1900 he was reporting that an experimental network of wireless stations had been established at the Observatory, Wilson Hall at the University and the General Post Office.
+By 1900 he was reporting that an experimental network of wireless stations had been established at the Observatory, Wilson Hall at the university and the General Post Office.
 As part of the Congress of the Association for the Advancement of Science, on 12 January 1900, Jenvey presented a lecture on the current state of wireless telegraphy in the world at the Wilson Hall of the University of Melbourne.
 At the conclusion of the lecture, he then sent a request from his station erected in the hall and received in return the word "Melbourne" from his station in the tower of the General Post Office.
 Jenvey continued his experiments throughout 1900, with regular stations established at Heidelberg and Doncaster.
 From April 1901, efforts concentrated on Point Ormond, Port Phillip Bay and a station was established with a 155 ft. pole near the shoreline, to take advantage of the better propagation over salt water.
 From Point Ormond, communication was soon established with Point Cook, a distance of 10 miles, by means of a kite-borne aerial at the latter location.
 The timing of this extension of transmission distance for Jenvey's apparatus was sublime.
 The Duke and Duchess of Cornwall and York were to visit Australia to participate in the celebrations of Federation.
 Jenvey sought and obtained permission from Senator Drake, the Postmaster-General, to erect a facility at Queenscliff to send greetings to the royal party as they approached Port Phillip Bay.
 In the first week of May, a large tent was erected on the recreation reserve near the fort and the equipment installed.
-On Sunday evening 5 May 1901, news was received at Queenscliff that the R.M.S.
-Ophir was off Split Point and the message of greeting was sent.
+On Sunday evening 5 May 1901, news was received at Queenscliff that the RMS Ophir was off Split Point and the message of greeting was sent.
 No reply was received, but it was later confirmed that the message was received by the escorting ships, but the absence of a Naval code precluded a response.
 While the convoy was in port, Jenvey established contact with Lieutenant Trousdale, R.N., of the warship HMS St George and messages were then regularly exchanged with the Point Ormond station.
 When most of the convoy departed on 18 May, Jenvey exchanged messages with the St. George on the initial part of her journey.
 The last message received from the St. George was at a distance of 37 miles, a record for Australia which would stand for some years.
 He continued his experiments throughout the 1900s, but prioritised the essential work of developing and integrating the telegraphic and telephonic networks of the fledgling Commonwealth.